Leading Egyptian opposition politician targeted with spyware, researchers find

 Egyptian officials did not respond Saturday to requests for comment.

-Altantawy, a former journalist and lawmaker, announced in March his bid to challenge incumbent President Abdel Fatah el-Sissi in 2024, who has overseen a sharp crackdown on political opposition.
+Altantawy, a former journalist, announced in March his bid to challenge incumbent President Abdel Fatah el-Sissi in 2024, who has overseen a sharp crackdown on political opposition.
 Rights groups accuse el-Sissi’s administration of targeting dissent with brutal tactics — forced disappearances, torture and long-term detentions without trial.

 Altantawy, family members and supporters have complained of being harrassed, which led him to ask Citizen Lab researchers to analyze his phone for potential spyware infection.

-Altantawy said Saturday in written responses to questions relayed by a trusted intermediary who requested anonymity for personal security that he contacted Citizen Lab after receiving a serious of suspicious and anonymous messages embedded with links he suspected were malicious.
+Altantawy said Saturday in written responses to questions relayed by a trusted intermediary, who requested anonymity for personal security, that he contacted Citizen Lab after receiving a series of suspicious and anonymous messages embedded with links he suspected were malicious.

-He said he believed the hacking attempts were “inextricably linked to my political candidacy and my opposition role” and sought “not only to surveil, but perhaps also to find compromising material that could be used to discredit or defame me.”
+He said he believed the hacking attempts were “inextricably linked to my political candidacy and my opposition role in the country against the Sisi regime” and sought “not only to surveil, but perhaps also to find compromising material that could be used to discredit or defame me.”

 Altantawy also said the incident raises questions about whether telecommunications companies operating in Egypt might be complicit.